PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 In each case, tests are executed with appropriate privileges.

 Tests that need to be run with sudo **on unix systems** should be additionally marked with 'RequireSudoOnUnix' Pester tag.
-Similarly as above, the tests in Travis CI are run in two passes:
+Similarly as above, we run the tests in Travis CI in two passes:
 - with sudo and 'RequireSudoOnUnix' tag only
 - with exclusion of tests with 'RequireSudoOnUnix' tags.